Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 Financial Ratios

-The following table presents key financial ratios for Host Hotels & Resorts, Inc. over the fiscal years 2020 to 2024, providing insight into profitability, liquidity, leverage, and valuation metrics:
+The table below presents key financial ratios for Host Hotels & Resorts, Inc. (HST) over the last five fiscal years, summarizing profitability, valuation, liquidity, leverage, and efficiency metrics:

 |---|---|---|---|---|---|